-20. My work has been featured in a number of textbooks and popular books, including: (1) John Alcock's and Lee Dugatkin's major textbooks on Animal Behaviour; (2) new edition of the Krebs & Davies An Introduction to Behavioural Ecology; (3) new edition of Bradbuy and Vehrencamp's Principles of Animal Communication; (4) new edition of Shettleworth's Cognition, Evolution, and Behavior; (5) Brian Butterworth's The Mathematical Brain; and (6) as a chapter in the best-selling Animal Wise by Virginia Morell.
+20. My work has been featured in a number of textbooks and popular books, including: (1) John Alcock's and Lee Dugatkin's major textbooks on Animal Behaviour; (2) new edition of the Krebs & Davies An Introduction to Behavioural Ecology; (3) new edition of Bradbuy and Vehrencamp's Principles of Animal Communication; (4) new edition of Shettleworth's Cognition, Evolution, and Behavior; (5) Brian Butterworth's The Mathematical Brain; (6) Tim Clutton-Brock's Mammal Societies; and (7) as a chapter in the best-selling Animal Wise by Virginia Morell.